 Who’s In Charge of Body Disposition and Funeral Arrangements?

 Alaska law determines who has the right to make final decisions about a person’s body and funeral services.
 This right goes first to your spouse and after that to family members in an established order.

 To learn the rules and the exact order of priority, see Making Funeral Arrangements in Alaska.

 Must the Body Be Embalmed?

 In Alaska, there are no laws requiring a body to be embalmed.
 (Regulations that required embalming for bodies transported into or out of the state were repealed in 2006.)
 Refrigeration or dry ice can usually preserve a body for a short time.
-There are publications available to help you learn to prepare a body at home for burial or cremation.
-One such manual, called Undertaken With Love, is available as a free download from the Home Funeral Directory website.
+There are resources available to help you learn to prepare a body at home for burial or cremation.
+The website of the National Home Funeral Alliance is a good place to start.

 If the person died of a contagious disease, you should consult a doctor.

 If you will not be using a funeral director, you must complete and file the death certificate yourself.
 Alaska law requires you to file the death certificate with the local registrar within three days of the death and before you dispose of the remains.
 (Alaska Statutes § 18.50.230(a).)